Skip to main content

 • type — machine-readable error type

-Recovery: Fix the request based on the field-level messages.
-This is always a client-side bug.
+Recovery: Fix the request based on the detail value or field-level messages.
+Do not retry an unsafe URL unchanged.

 SDK exception hierarchy